-The most successful bloggers invest in a domain name and web hosting, which of course isn’t free.
-However, many started their blogs on free blogging sites such as Blogger (which is owned by Google, making it easy to add Adsense to it).
+The most successful bloggers invest in a domain name and web hosting, which, of course, isn’t free.
+However, many of them started their blogs on free blogging sites, such as Blogger.

-Once they started making money, they bought a domain ($10-$15) and forwarded it to their free blog.
-And when they made even more money, they bought hosting and moved the site.
+Once they started making money, they bought a domain ($10-$15) and forwarded it to their free blog URL.
+When they made even more money, they bought hosting and moved the site.